 If you believe that you have grounds for a lawsuit or a survival claim in Illinois, then you also need to keep the state’s two-year statute of limitations in mind.

 In 2015, an Illinois appeals court ruled that the clock on the statute of limitations begins to tick on the date of the wrongful act.

 Keep in mind that this deadline means that two years from the date of the death is the amount of time that you have to actually file a lawsuit and initiate the process, not the amount of time it takes for a judge to hear and rule on the case.

 Accordingly, while it may be difficult to find the strength, capacity, and motivation to speak with an attorney while you are still grieving or so soon after a loved one passes away, it is essential to contact an attorney or experienced wrongful death lawyer as quickly as possible if you believe that your family has suffered the wrongful act of a loved one.

 The deceased’s next of kin or survivors are the ones entitled to pursue a wrongful death judgment in Illinois and most states.

 Next of kin is defined by the courts as a spouse or blood-related family who would routinely and automatically inherit from a decedent if the decedent passes on without leaving a will – this is referred to as dying “intestate” in legal terms.

-Of course, if you have lost someone you love through an accident, medical malpractice, negligence, or other wrongful death, no amount of money will truly ease the pain, but making a survival claim or suing for wrongful death can help you fulfill immediate financial obligations such as medical bills or funeral costs and alleviate potential future hardship due to loss of income and pain and suffering.
+Of course, if you have lost someone you love through an accident, medical malpractice, medical negligence, or other wrongful death, no amount of money will truly ease the pain, but making a survival claim or suing for wrongful act can help you fulfill immediate financial obligations such as medical expenses or funeral costs and alleviate potential future hardship due to loss of income and pain and suffering.

 Wrongful death claims can also hold the party or parties whose negligence resulted in the wrongful death responsible for their actions or lack thereof, therefore possibly preventing similar tragedies in the future.